 Editor’s note: Some of the offers on this page may be expired.
 Check out our Best Credit Cards page for the most up-to-date offers for our favorite credit cards.

 Good news for American Airlines and Hyatt Hotels loyalty program members: You’ll soon be able to earn World of Hyatt points as a passenger and American Airlines AAdvantage miles as a guest.

 A new partnership between American and Hyatt, which should go into effect later this year, will allow travelers to earn AAdvantage miles on Hyatt stays and World of Hyatt points on American Airlines flights.
-As American Airlines reports, the two loyalty programs will also offer reciprocal status benefits such as dedicated check-in and priority boarding:
+As American Airlines reports, the two loyalty programs will also offer reciprocal status benefits such as dedicated check-in and preferred boarding:

 “AAdvantage elite members will have access to World of Hyatt elite status benefits, including a dedicated check-in area, late check-out upon request, room upgrades and free premium internet.
 World of Hyatt elite members will have access to AAdvantage elite status benefits such as priority boarding, free checked bags, free preferred seats and more.”